vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 The aws.ini configuration can also be passed via command line.
 Use sddc_import_export --help for syntax.

 ### 1.3.7.
 Update vcenter.ini (optional)
 If you want to use the optional feature to sync your on-prem vCenter folder structure to VMC, you must update vcenter.ini with the appropriate URLs, credentials, and Datacenter name.
 The tool can only export and import a single datacenter object.
+The required libraries are commented out by default in `requirements.txt`, and line 54 of `sddc_import_export.py` is also commented out `import vmc`.
+You must uncomment both lines and run the requirements.txt installation again for dependencies.
+This library is dependent on git being installed on your local system.

 ```
 [vCenterConfig]